BEAUTY AND CULTURE ACROSS A TRIO OF DIVERSE ISLANDS

 Walks are full and part day with some sightseeing, between 3 and 10 miles ( 5-16km) with up to 2150 ft (650m) of ascent.
 Two of the walks have significant descent of up to 3600ft (1100m).
 There is the option to ascend Pico Antonio, the highest peak on the island of Santiago at 4,560ft (1,392m).
 Terrain can occasionally be steep and rough underfoot, with some exposure.
 The walks are at the very top end of our level 3 holidays.

-Days 3-4: walk in the natural beauty of the Malagueta National Park with possible sightings of the grey kingfisher.
+We'll also walk in the natural beauty of the Malagueta National Park with possible sightings of the grey kingfisher.
 Optional ascent of the highest peak of Santiago, Pico Antonio.

-Days 5-6: morning flight to São Vicente (2 nights), cultural centre of the Cape Verde islands.
+A morning flight to São Vicente (2 nights), cultural centre of the Cape Verde islands.
 Afternoon walking tour of Mindelo, which nestles at the foot of two extinct volcanos.
 Enjoy a day’s tour of the island with opportunities to swim and take short walks.

-Days 7-9: early morning ferry to the island of Santo Antão, where the scenery will take your breath away.
+An early morning ferry to the island of Santo Antão, where the scenery will take your breath away.
 A cross between Morocco and the Himalaya, this island is desolate and barren in the south and west, but the subtropical climate contributes to a rich vegetation.
 It is also the most mountainous of the islands, with peaks of just under 6,600ft (2,000m).
 Spend three days walking through fertile plantations, valleys, villages and following a dramatic coastal path.
 (For 17 November 2016 departure only there will be one additional day on this island - This will be on the opposite side of the island, you'll see strange rock formations and experience the microclimate that happens on this side of the island, which is in contrast to the lush mountainous area close to the Hotel Pedracin.
 This means that you'll be in Sao Vicente on day 11, and return flight will be on day 12, arriving back late in the evening.)

 Passports must be valid for 6 months.